 NIS2 introduces stringent obligations for Italian companies, and failure to comply with them can result in very severe penalties.
 Let us look in detail at some of the main obligations.

-Incident reporting: Early notification of significant incidents is mandatory: pre-notification within 24 hours and full report within 72 hours to ensure prompt action and transparency.
+Early notification of significant incidents is mandatory: pre-notification within 24 hours and full report within 72 hours to ensure prompt action and transparency.

-Regular security assessments: Penetration tests and vulnerability assessments must be performed at least every six months to keep systems secure and up-to-date.
+Penetration tests and vulnerability assessments must be performed at least every six months to keep systems secure and up-to-date.

-Ongoing training: Employees, especially managers, must receive continuous training to prevent and respond to cyber attacks.
+Employees, especially managers, must receive continuous training to prevent and respond to cyber attacks.

 Sectors involved and distinction between essential and important actors

-The NIS2 directive distinguishes between essential actors and important actors, establishing differentiated obligations:
+The NIS2 directive distinguishes between essential actors and important actors, establishing differentiated obligations.

-Essential actors:
+Essential actors

 - Energy